pkmnsnfrn/bassoonian.github.io/carite/projectpi/prespec.md

 ## **Information**

 This is basically a relatively straightforward text edit bit, divided into different categories.
 It sets the general information of a stage:
-\-              Nomenclature
+- Nomenclature
-`o`   Full name (e.g. Old English)
+  - Full name (e.g. Old English)
-`o`   Abbreviation (e.g. OE)
+  - Abbreviation (e.g. OE)
-\-              Pronunciation
+- Pronunciation
-\-              Allophony
+- Allophony
-\-              Orthography
+- Orthography

 Nomenclature are just very simplistic text fields, the other three are slightly more complex.
 Think of them as longer text fields that allow for multiple lines that basically enable you to define regex rules.
 For total clarity, though it probably doesn’t matter super much:
-\-              Pronunciation consists of any additional rules that need to be applied to the raw word data to produce the International Phonetic Alphabet pronunciation.
+- Pronunciation consists of any additional rules that need to be applied to the raw word data to produce the International Phonetic Alphabet pronunciation.
 Think of e.g. “bard” in non-rhotic English dialects having to lose the r and change \+ lengthen the vowel to get /bɑːd/.
-\-              Allophony works the same way, but it has to do with specific extra changes that are entirely conditional and predictable.
+- Allophony works the same way, but it has to do with specific extra changes that are entirely conditional and predictable.
 These tend to be harder to understand for non-linguists, but you’ll notice that e.g. between “pot” and “spot”, you’ll notice a puff of air coming out of your mouth if you say the former, but not the latter.
-\-              Orthography basically consists of rules that need to be applied to the raw word data to produce the spelling.
+- Orthography basically consists of rules that need to be applied to the raw word data to produce the spelling.
 Think of e.g. “kw” needing to be parsed and displayed as “qu”.

 I’ve toyed around with multiple ways to deal with this in the past.
 The cleanest one is probably having a whole bunch of individual text fields side by side, e.g. something I did in the past for orthography: